Patagonia Camp

 Activity level – Moderate.
 Travelers will enjoy the trip if they are able to walk comfortably and transport their own roll-along suitcase.

-Trip limited to 8 travelers in a group (van).
+Trip limited to 8 travelers in a group.
+Fewer is better these days.

 Learn why D0rgd0gne was named among the best places in Europe!